darakeon/dfm/docs/COLLABORATE.md

 ## Don't know what to do?

 It's probably not the case, but...
-There is a [task list](TASKS.md).
+There is a [to-do list](TODO.md).
 You can pickup a task from any place of the list, the order set to this file is the order @darakeon intend to do them.
-Once it's ready, the new system version number will depend on the documentation inside the task list and the current version number.
+Once it's ready, the new system version number will depend the column type and the current version.